akash-d-dev/Auto-quiz-solver-extension/README.md

+More than 10 people are using this, but no one has left a star 😩...
+Please be responsible and leave a star 😅

-Still solving your quiz manually?
+Still solving your quizzes manually?

-Use this extension, it will solve your Kalvium community quizes automatically(just keep your api keys ready) 😁
+Use this extension to solve your Kalvium community quizzes automatically (just make sure to keep your API keys ready) 😁

 API Source Code - https://github.com/akash-d-dev/auto-quiz-solver-api